JioMoney-Integration/JioMoney_Android_SDK_Code_Base/README.md

 compile(name:'jm_sdk', ext:'aar')

 Then synchronise the project.
-<b>b.</b>	Go to project structure of android studio and add file dependency in dependencies tab.</br>
+<b>b.</b>	Go to project structure of android studio and add file dependency in dependencies tab.
-Below is the link for instructions for importing .aar file into Android Studio</br>
+Below is the link for instructions for importing .aar file into Android Studio
 <pre>https://stackoverflow.com/questions/16682847/how-to-manually-include-external-aar-package-using-new-gradle-android-build-syst
 </pre></br>
 # Usage
 <b>1.</b>Initialize the SDK with below code.
 JMPaymentConfig.getInstance()